DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 ##### hermes-server.datamodel.data-type-name.sources.datasource-name.pkey_merge_constraint {#hermes-server.datamodel.data-type-name.sources.datasource-name.pkey_merge_constraint}

 - *Description* : Constraints on primary keys during merge : will be applied during datasources merge.
-  As merging will be processed in the datamodel's source declaration order in config file, the first source constraint will be ignored (because it will be created and not merged).
+  As merging will be processed in the datamodel source declaration order in config file, the first source constraint will be ignored (because it will be created and not merged).
-  Then the first source's data will be merged with second source's according to second's `pkey_merge_constraint`.
-Then the resulting data will be merged with third source's data according to third's `pkey_merge_constraint`, etc.
+  Then the first source data will be merged with second source according to second `pkey_merge_constraint`.
+Then the resulting data will be merged with third source data according to third `pkey_merge_constraint`, etc.
 - *Mandatory* : No
 - *Type* : string
 - *Default value* : `noConstraint`